Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 - Interest Payment (Section 24(b)): Deduction up to ₹2 lakh per annum for self-occupied properties.

-- Additional Deduction (Section 80EE): Up to ₹50,000 per annum for first-time homebuyers with loan amounts up to ₹35 lakh and property value up to ₹50 lakh.
+- Deduction (Section 80EE): Up to ₹50,000 per annum for first-time homebuyers with loan amounts up to ₹35 lakh and property value up to ₹50 lakh.

 - Affordable Housing (Section 80EEA): Additional deduction up to ₹1.5 lakh per annum for properties valued up to ₹45 lakh.